tanya-ondc/ONDC-LGP-Specifications/api/docs/brd.md

 While initiating a search call, B2B sellers will send pincode or Lat/ Long of the start and end location and quote mandatory and optional attributes.
 B2B seller relays this search query to the Gateway.
 The gateway performs a look-up on the ONDC Registry to identify the Logistics seller apps registered in the logistics domain and then multi-casts the search query to all such logistics seller apps.

-The logistics seller apps, in turn, respond with an /on_search response to the gateway, with all the possible fulfillment options available from start to end location sent in the search call.
-The gateway then relays these responses to the buyer app (B2B seller app), which displays them to the buyer (B2B seller).
+The logistics seller apps, in turn, respond with an /on_search response to the logistics buyer, with all the possible fulfillment options available from start to end location sent in the search call.

 Input product attributes for getting a quote from B2B Logistics seller app:
 - No. of packets